About head lice and nits

 Some children get head lice several times each year.
 This can be very upsetting for your child and for you.

-Children who keep getting head lice can be prescribed a medication called ivermectin, which is very good at killing lice.
+Children who keep getting head lice can be prescribed a tablet medication called ivermectin, which is very good at killing lice.

 Prevention of head lice